 Anger also steals from others the ability to estimate rightly the enormity of the offense committed toward others.
 When I’m angry, I lose the ability to be compassionate and empathetic, seeing objectively the impact I am having on others.
 And when this is lost, then something deeply human is lost.
 Instead, to be fully and wonderfully human is, in part, to enter into the emotional sphere of others and see life through their eyes.
 An angry person cannot do this; an even-tempered one can.

-But I can learn to be annoyed, but stop short of frustration.
-I can choose to be irritated, but never move to anger.
+But I can learn to be annoyed while stopping short of frustration.
+I can choose to be irritated, but never move into anger.
 Moreover, knowing that the next stops on the emotional train after anger are rage, resentment, and regret should give me considerable pause before I get near that dangerous emotion called anger.
-Annoyance and irritation, or even frustration, are often sufficient responses to leave room for my intellect to find solutions that work without hijacking the emotional stage in the room and ending up at the destination of regret.
+Annoyance and irritation, or even frustration, are often sufficient responses for me to leave room and find solutions that work without hijacking the emotional stage in the room and ending up at the destination of regret.

-That said, every time I am angry, I am faced with a choice: risk inching myself further away from the ones I love and eventually live alone, isolated, with just me and Anger as my friend and only companion, or learn to manage it and get an emotional grip.
+That said, every time I am angry, I am faced with a choice: risk inching myself further away from the ones I love and eventually live alone, isolated, with just me and Anger as my friend and only companion.
+Or, I can learn to manage it and get an emotional grip.
 Time for me to own my anger and tell it like is.

-Speaking of getting a grip: Personally, I find the strength to grow emotionally and mature relationally not in me, but in Christ Jesus who loves me and gave his life for me (Gal 2:20).
+Speaking of getting a grip: Personally, I find the strength to grow emotionally and to mature relationally is not in me, but in Christ Jesus who loved me and gave his life for me (Gal 2:20).
 Therefore, “I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.”
 Why?
-Because Christ promised that “my grace is sufficient for you, for my power is made perfect in weakness.”
-(2 Cor 12)
+Because Christ promised that “my grace is sufficient for you” because his “power is made perfect in weakness” (2 Cor 12).